Partially indexed items in eDiscovery

 Messages and documents with partially indexed file types can be returned in search results

-Not every email message with an partially indexed file attachment or every partially indexed SharePoint document is automatically returned as an partially indexed item.
+Not every email message with a partially indexed file attachment or every partially indexed SharePoint document is automatically returned as a partially indexed item.
 That's because other message or document properties, such as the Subject property in email messages and the Title or Author properties for documents are indexed and available to be searched.
-For example, a keyword search for "financial" will return items with an partially indexed file attachment if that keyword appears in the subject of an email message or in the file name or title of a document.
+For example, a keyword search for "financial" will return items with a partially indexed file attachment if that keyword appears in the subject of an email message or in the file name or title of a document.
 However, if the keyword appears only in the body of the file, the message or document would be returned as a partially indexed item.

-Similarly, messages with partially indexed file attachments and documents of an partially indexed file type are included in search results when other message or document properties, which are indexed and searchable, meet the search criteria.
+Similarly, messages with partially indexed file attachments and documents of a partially indexed file type are included in search results when other message or document properties, which are indexed and searchable, match the search criteria.
 Message properties that are indexed for search include sent and received dates, sender and recipient, the file name of an attachment, and text in the message body.
 Document properties indexed for search include created and modified dates.
-So even though a message attachment may be an partially indexed item, the message will be included in the regular search results if the value of other message or document properties matches the search criteria.
+So even though a message attachment may be a partially indexed item, the message will be included in the regular search results if the value of other message or document properties matches the search criteria.

 Partially indexed items included in the search results

 Your organization might be required to identify and perform additional analysis on partially indexed items to determine what they are, what they contain, and whether they're relevant to a specific investigation.
 As previously explained, the partially indexed items in the content locations that are searched are automatically included with the estimated search results.
-You have the option to include these partially indexed items when you export search results or prepare the search results for Advanced eDiscovery.
+You have the option to include these partially indexed items when you export search results or prepare the search results for eDiscovery (Premium).